Step 3. Specify Target Server

 Consider the following:

-- The user account must be a member of the local Administrator group and have sysdba privileges.
+- The user account must be a member of the local Administrators group and have sysdba privileges.

 - The user account must be granted appropriate permissions to access Oracle databases; Read and Write are minimum required, Full Control is recommended.